TheForceEngine/TheForceEngine.github.io/Documentation.md

 ## Installation
 To "install" The Force Engine, unzip the archive into its own directory, such as `C:/Games/TFE/`.
 You can place mod zip files or directories into the `Mods/` within the TFE directory.
 Then simply run `TheForceEngine.exe` and if you have Dark Forces installed using GOG or Steam it should automatically find it.
 See *Getting Started* below.
 Note that TFE stores saves, set up info, screenshots, log files, and similar items under `Documents/TheForceEngine/`.
 A portable installation option, where all data is kept in the local directory, is planned for the future.

+If you want to use custom sound fonts, copy the "sf2" files into the `SoundFonts/` directory under TFE.

 ### Issues
 * If TFE does not start, you may need to install the VC++ Redistributable Package.
 Install the latest version, x64 only.
 [https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)